Vaginal Discharge in a Pregnant Dog: When it is OK, When to Worry (Week by Week)

 Your dog’s abdomen will increase in size and may become rigid as she starts to gain weight.
 Her nipples will get even bigger, and the veins on her belly will become dark and readily visible.

-In the seventh week, the abdomen will become more distended, a lot of weight will be gained, and the hair on the belly around the nipples will start to shed.
+In week 7, the abdomen will become more distended, a lot of weight will be gained, and the hair on the belly around the nipples will start to shed.
 Milk may be seen coming from the nipples, and the mammary glands will start to swell.
 A clear or white or yellow-tinged mucus-like discharge may be seen.

-In the eighth week, your dog’s abdomen will be distended.
+In week 8, your dog’s abdomen will be distended.
 She will have a decreased appetite and will start nesting behavior.
 Her mammary glands will become even larger.
 You should set up a whelping box at this time, as she is soon to deliver.
 The mucus-like discharge previously seen may continue.

 “You should call your veterinarian if your pregnant dog’s vaginal discharge has an odor, is black or red, or appears purulent.
 These are signs that your dog is either suffering from a medical issue or may be experiencing a miscarriage.